-A l i o n a Y u r t s e v i c h is a composer who has firmly situated herself within the “interdisciplinary” field of music composition, in which music is an alchemical substance that perfectly melts and unifies all other art forms – of word, gesture, image, idea, technology – into a transcendent and satisfying whole, with music itself as a co-dependent member of a broader alliance.
+A l i o n a Y u r t s e v i c h is an artist, composer and director who has firmly situated herself within the “interdisciplinary” field of music composition, in which music is an alchemical substance that perfectly melts and unifies all other art forms – of word, gesture, image, idea, technology – into a transcendent and satisfying whole, with music itself as a co-dependent member of a broader alliance.
 Hers is a world in which music continually engages other sense modalities, reaches beyond the purely aural domain and seduces us into multiple responses in body, mind and heart.
 Each new piece involves a rethinking of form, medium and material, the nature of the performing space, the status of the performer’s body and instrument, the extent of the bleed-through from music into visual or kinetic domains.

 Born in Belarus, Aliona Yurtsevich comes from several creative backgrounds.
 From age of seven, she took her first lessons in piano and composition.
 Later she studied classical piano and pedagogy at the Academy of Music in Minsk and received her Bachelor in Music in 1993.
-In 1993 she moved to New York where her creative career shifted towards art, experimental film, multimedia and design.
+In 1993 she moved to New York where her creative career shifted towards visual art, experimental film, multimedia and design.

 Being a multidisciplinary artist in her creative approach, music was always one of the very important components of her work.
 She decided to pursue her passion for music by moving to Netherlands to continued her music studies at Utrecht School of the Arts (NL), faculty of Art Media & Technology, where she studied instrumental and electro-acoustic composition with Barbara Woof, Marcel Wierckx and Yannis Kyriakides.
 She received Master of Arts in Composition in Context (2007), Master of Music in Composition (2009), and wrote her master thesis on “Sonification of Visual Data in Composition context”.
 In 2008 she was granted a scholarship for composer's residency at Atlantic Center for the Arts (ACA) with composer David Lang (US), She took part in workshop series Performer'09 at Walter Maas Huis(NL) (2009), workshops at STEIM, and I-Lab with ensemble INSOMNIO (2008-09).
 She was selected for International Composer's Academy IMPULS'11 in Graz, where she took lessons with Beat Furrer, Rebecca Saunders, Pierluigi Billone, and where her work TREE/study-III for solo flute and 6 channel live electronics was performed at SIGNALE'11/Graz live electronic festival.